 4. Now you will see the option to erase the iPhone.
 Click on Erase iPhone.

 5. Click Erase on the prompted dialog box.
 Your iPhone 7 will reboot and is preparing to reset itself to factory settings.

 6. After the reset is done, the original passcode you can't remember should be gone and you should see the Hello screen.
-This indicates that the disabled iPhone 7 is restored and unlocked.
+This indicates that the unavailable iPhone is restored and unlocked.
 Set it up as a new device.
 If you had iCloud Backup turned on then there will be a backup that can be restored from, rather than start it from the scratch.
 While restoring from a backup, you need to provide your Apple ID & password; or else you will not be able to even use the device without knowing the Apple ID and password.